EpocDotFr/sticky-notes-kanboard-sync/README.md

 Kanboard synchronization actions (using its [JSON-RPC API](https://kanboard.net/documentation/api-json-rpc)) each time the file is modified.

-### Sticky Notes data files
+## Sticky Notes data files retro-engineering

-There are three main type of data file used by Sticky Notes to store its data.
+There are three main types of data file used by Sticky Notes to store its data, one for each primary version of Sticky Notes, which are detailed below.

-#### Settings.ini
+### Settings.ini

 Applicable for:

   - Windows Vista (Gadget for Windows Sidebar)

 Located in the `%USERPROFILE%\AppData\Local\Microsoft\Windows Sidebar` directory, it's a simple [INI](https://en.wikipedia.org/wiki/INI_file) file.
-It is also used to store all configuration parameters related to the Windows Sidebar.
+It is also used to store all configuration parameters related to Windows Sidebar.

 It can be opened by the native [configparser](https://docs.python.org/3.5/library/configparser.html) package.